pink flame tree, lacebark

-Resembling the flame tree in general appearance, but having a distinctive bark when mature, lacebark is immediately distinguishable by the flowers, flower-buds, and pods.
-The bell-shaped, nectar-bearing flowers have about five pointed lobes and are about 1-1/2 inches across, red inside and on the outside on the fringe, but mostly enclosed in a rusty down sheath that apparently consists of the fused sepals.
+Resembling the Illawarra flame tree in general appearance, but having a distinctive bark when mature, lacebark is immediately distinguishable by the flowers, flower-buds, and pods.
+The bell-shaped, nectar-bearing flowers have about five pointed lobes and are about 1½ inches across, deep pink inside and on the outside on the fringe, but mostly enclosed in a rusty down sheath that apparently consists of the fused sepals.
 The buds are enclosed in the same down and so is the pod, which is canoe shaped and 4 or 5 inches long.
-Some of the leaves are five-pointed with pale felt underneath and could easily be mistaken for leaves of Platanus racemosa (California plane tree), but others have three lobes or only one, and others again are very fancy with lobes upon the lobes.
+Some of the leaves are five-pointed with pale felt underneath and could be mistaken for leaves of Platanus racemosa (California plane tree), but others have three lobes or only one, and others again are very fancy with lobes upon the lobes.

 A tree of very formal and distinguished appearance, drought resistant and less frost-sensitive than the flame tree, lacebark deserves a place in the Inner Quad.

-Name derivation, genus | species: from Greek, brachys, short and chiton, a tunic, a reference to the coating on the seed | Latin name discolor means two different colorsRelated material:
+Name derivation: Brachychiton – from Greek, brachys, short and chiton, a tunic, a reference to the coating on the seed; discolor – Latin, of two different colors.